During the Prototype Phase of the Nittany AI Challenge, participants will develop prototypes of the ideas submitted within the Idea Phase.

 Important dates for the Prototype Phase of the Nittany AI Challenge include:

-- Tuesday, March 22, 2022, by 11:59 p.m.
-(ET) — Deadline to upload video link and written documentation to support the prototype submission.
+- Wednesday, March 15, 2023, by noon (ET) — Deadline to upload video link and written documentation.

 The reviewers will include: